May 21 2012

 7. Place the wheel on the axle installer base then slowly press down on the car block while holding your thumb against the axle installer.
 You may need to wiggle the block a little when starting to make sure that the axle goes in straight.
 Push the axle all the way in.
 The axle installer will automatically set the proper gap.

-8. Check that your wheel is now raised.
+8. Check that the wheel opposite from the side with the toothpick is now raised.
 If it still turns when you push the car, repeat this procedure by adding another toothpick.

 9. Place a drop of glue on the axle, keeping the glue away from the wheel.